-Trump Says He Warned Turkey Incursion ‘a Bad Idea’: Syria Update
+Kurdish Forces Ask Trump to Prevent ‘Catastrophe’: Syria Update

 Turkey also summoned the U.S. ambassador to the foreign ministry to inform him about the operation, Turkey’s foreign ministry said.

-–With assistance from Dana Khraiche.
+–With assistance from Dana Khraiche, Glen Carey, Tony Capaccio and Alessandro Speciale.

 To contact the reporters on this story: Onur Ant in Istanbul at oant@bloomberg.net;Cagan Koc in Istanbul at ckoc2@bloomberg.net